 Do people actually receive money through government grants?
 They definitely do!
-On this page you can see actual award amounts provided in 2009.
+On this page you can see actual award amounts provided in Fiscal Year 2015.
 See Available Government Grant Money below for these billion-dollar award amounts and sample grants!

 What is a federal grant?
 A federal grant is an award of financial assistance which has been created and authorized by a U.S. law, given by a federal agency to a recipient, to carry out a speicifc public purpose.